jprx/PacmanPatcher/README.md

 (Your volume name is probably `MacintoshHD`).

-Finally, open a terminal and run `uname -sra`.
+Finally, open a terminal and run `uname -v`.
 You should see the following:

 ```
 ...root:xnu-8020.121.3~4/PACMANPATCH_ARM64_T...